aweymo-ui/distant_listening/content/3_process.md

 {% include gallery-figure.html img="dl_03.png" alt=" List of tags with their associated words tallied in descending order." caption="Example of Text Mining Tool Output for the Rural Women's History Project" width="100%" %}

 Future iterations of this repository will modularize the General, Geographic and Custom sections for easier navigation instead of its current form as a single, expansive Python file.
-See [Appendix 1](https://aweymo-ui.github.io/distant_seven/content/5_references_apendices.html#appendix-1-excerpt-of-python-text-mining-tool) for an excerpt of the this script or visit [the Git](https://github.com/Scholarly-Projects/transcript_mining_base){:target="_blank" rel="noopener"} to view in full.
+See [Appendix 1](https://aweymo-ui.github.io/distant_listening/content/5_references_apendices.html#appendix-1-excerpt-of-python-text-mining-tool) for an excerpt of this script or visit [the Git](https://github.com/Scholarly-Projects/transcript_mining_base){:target="_blank" rel="noopener"} to view in full.

 ## Apps Script Connection and Customization

 Once this text mining data is produced, it can be copied and pasted into a “primary tag sheet” in Google Sheets, located in the same folder as the transcripts for student workers to access and edit.
 Using the `Text to Columns` function, tag names are split into `column A` and their associated words into `column B`.

-{% include gallery-figure.html img="dl_04.png" alt="Example of the formatted primary tags sheet with headers reading tags in column A and associated words in column B." caption="Excerpt of a formatted primary tags sheet, utilizing the Rural Women's History Projecrt text mining tool output" width="50%" %}
+{% include gallery-figure.html img="dl_04.png" alt="Example of the formatted primary tags sheet with headers reading tags in column A and associated words in column B." caption="Excerpt of a formatted primary tags sheet, utilizing the Rural Women's History Project text mining tool output" width="50%" %}

 After making some minor adjustments to the individual transcript that has been generated using Premiere necessary for the Oral History as Data framework, student workers access the Apps Script extension located in the drop down menu.
-Transcribers then enter the code (see [Appendix 2](https://aweymo-ui.github.io/distant_seven/content/5_references_apendices.html#appendix-2-apps-script-example-for-linking-transcript-to-primary-tag-sheet){:target="_blank" rel="noopener"}), and make two minor adjustments:
+Transcribers then enter the code (see [Appendix 2](https://aweymo-ui.github.io/distant_listening/content/5_references_apendices.html#appendix-2-apps-script-example-for-linking-transcript-to-primary-tag-sheet){:target="_blank" rel="noopener"}), and make two minor adjustments:

 - Change the sheet name of the transcript they are editing on line 6